MartinPham/kindle-calendar/README.md

 ### **Configuration**
+- To change day names, month names, and quotes, you can edit  `extensions/calendar/weekdays.txt`, `extensions/calendar/months.txt` and `extensions/calendar/quotes.txt`
 - Adjust configurations on `extensions/calendar/config.sh` to match your device.
 - SSH into your Kindle.
 - Invoke `mntroot rw` to mount filesystem into writable mode.